IBM-Bluemix-Docs/mass-data-migration/faqs.md

 {: #security}
 {: faq}

 All {{site.data.keyword.mdms_short}} devices are housed in rugged and durable enclosures.
-These cases are waterproof, shockproof, and tamper-evident to ensure roundtrip device and data security.
+These cases are waterproof, shockproof, and tamper-resistant to ensure roundtrip device and data security.

 ## How can I track my request throughout the migration process?
 {: #how-to-track-request}
 {: faq}

 To track the status of your request, search for your order name in the **Services** section of your {{site.data.keyword.cloud_notm}} resource list.
 Click an order name to view order status from the {{site.data.keyword.mdms_short}} dashboard.

 ## How do you erase my data from the {{site.data.keyword.mdms_short}} device after it is offloaded to {{site.data.keyword.cos_full_notm}}?
 {: #data-erasure}